 Other Skin Conditions

 Inflammatory skin disorders are a broad category which includes many conditions ranging in severity, from mild itching to those with significant medical health consequences.

 These disorders are common in people of all ages and are characterised by irritation and inflammation of the skin.
 Inflammatory skin disorders include the following well-known conditions:

-Acne: Results from bacteria-infected lesions that clog sebaceous glands giving rise to ‘spots’.
+Acne: Results from blocked sebaceous glands infected with bacteria giving rise to ‘spots’.
 Acne can be treated with oral antibiotics and isotretinoin (roaccutane).

 Dermatitis/Eczema: These are patches of skin which are red and inflamed, with itching and swelling.
 This is commoner in childhood but can occur in any age group.

 Psoriasis: This skin condition is characterised by red, raised inflammatory plaques covered by white scales.
 Psoriasis may also develop after a streptococcal throat infection.
 At such times, the lesions appear small and are pink in colour.

 Rosacea: Is a common disorder that mainly affects skin on the face.
 It causes redness on the nose, chin, cheeks, and forehead.
 Rosacea is generally treated with antibiotics but lasers can be used successfully to treat the facial thread veins.

 There are different types of allergies.
 In Type 1 allergy, there is an immediate response with urticaria (‘hives’) or angio-oedema (‘swelling of lips’).
 There may be no triggering factors but some people can be allergic to pollen, pets and certain foods such as nuts (mainly peanuts), eggs and milk.